 All M.Div. students are required to take at least one course (two or more credits) at a member institution of the Consortium (This course must be taught by a non-Wesley faculty member.
 M.Div. students may not take Consortium courses in their first year or final semester.
-All degree students at Wesley may take a course at one or more Consortium schools during the fall and spring semesters without additional charge beyond the regular WTS tuition. rate.
-(Taking multiple Consortium courses in the same semester must have written approval by the Dean.)
-Visit www.washtheocon.org for more information on the Consortium.
+All degree students at Wesley may take a course at one or more Consortium schools during the fall and spring semesters

 Courses beyond those required for all M.Div. candidates are taken as electives.
 There are approximately 21-25 credit hours of possible electives in the M.Div. degree.
 Students may use their electives to sample a broad range of curricular offerings or they may choose to concentrate their electives.
-Students may also declare a formal specialization within African-American Church Studies.
-Missional Church, Urban Ministry, Public Theology, or pursue a Certificate in Theology and the Arts.
+Students may also declare a formal specialization within African-American Church Studies, Missional Church, Urban Ministry, Public Theology, or pursue a Certificate in Theology and the Arts.
 Those who join one of these specialized programs will be assigned a faculty advisor to help guide their selection of electives.